AustinGil/vuetensils/docs/directives/intersect.md

 ### Available modifiers
 - enter: will take the passed function and assign it to onEnter (Default).
-- exit: will take the passed function and assign it to onExit.
+- leave: will take the passed function and assign it to onLeave.
 - change: will take the passed function and assign it to onChange.